 The winning entry was a gamified product launch curriculum used to commercialize the innovative VENTANA HE 600 system.
-The training curriculum led to a 48% sales forecast increase for 2016 and a 66% cost savings… and it has set a new organizational standard for product launch training at Ventana.
+The training curriculum helped support a successful launch… and it has set a new organizational standard for product launch training at Ventana.
 Learn more about the curriculum here.

 “Our goal as a global marketing team was to deliver to our sales affiliates a truly turnkey, best in class commercial education program that would enable our sales and marketing colleagues to communicate fluently through powerful storytelling the value proposition of our innovative diagnostic system,” said Vince Wong, former Senior International Business Leader at Ventana and current Vice President of Strategy and Communications at Roche Diagnostics.
 “Thanks to our partnership with Bottom-Line Performance, we were able to realize this vision.
 This award provides further validation for the innovative commercial training model we pioneered at Ventana.”

 “A successful product launch training curriculum represents the hard work and creativity of many BLP team members and the trust and vision of a partner like Ventana,” said Sharon Boller, President of BLP.
 “We are honored to be the only training vendor to win two consecutive LTEN Excellence awards, both in partnership with our clients in the Roche Group.”